cybercongress/go-cyber/docs/cyberd.md

 Translation todo: [Tolik's article](http://127.0.0.1:8080/ipfs/QmS4YuH377EyzAjH84AR4EZKrnT879pMz4VKXcDNuej9DZ) have to be translated here.

-Next testnet we will improve logic of the lottery based on received data and repeat this every testnet until Genesis.
+Next test net we will improve the logic of the lottery based on received data and repeat this every test net until Genesis.

-Soon you will be able verify either you was lucky enough to receive CYB or not just searching your ethereum address.
-If you was you will be able to claim CYB even without compromising your Ethereum keys.
+Soon you will be able to verify either you were lucky enough to receive CYB or not just searching your ethereum address.
+If you were, you will be able to claim CYB even without compromising your Ethereum keys.

 ## Inception

-The genesis file for `euler` containing lottery results and CBD based distribution has he following cid:
+The genesis file for `euler` containing lottery results and CBD based distribution has the following cid:
 ```
 Qma5U4joYWEf41ku16g9cQr6fADsxCPsiWeYZBxpnpu1D4
 ```

-`x` acccount with  `y` CYB tokens has been created in inception of the network.
+`x` account with  `y` CYB tokens has been created in Inception of the network.

 ## Possible applications

-A lot of cool applications can be build on top of proposed architecture:
+A lot of cool applications can be built on top of proposed architecture:

 _Web3 browsers_.
 It easy to imagine the emergence of a full-blown blockchain browser.
 Currently, there are several efforts for developing browsers around blockchains and distributed tech.
-Among them are Beaker, Mist, Brave and Metamask.
+Among them are Beaker, Mist, Brave, and Metamask.
 All of them suffer from trying to embed web2 in web3.
 Our approach is a bit different.
-We consider web2 as unsafe subset of web3.
-That is why we decide to develop a web3 browser that can showcase cyber approach to answer questions better.
+We consider web2 as the unsafe subset of web3.
+That is why we decide to develop a web3 browser that can showcase the cyber approach to answer questions better.

 _Programmable semantic cores_.
-Currently the most popular keywords in gigantic semantic core of Google are keywords of apps such as youtube, facebook, github etc. But developers has very limited possibility to explain Google how to better structure results.
-Cyber approach bring this power back to developers.
+Currently, the most popular keywords in a gigantic semantic core of Google are keywords of apps such as youtube, facebook, github, etc. However, developers have very limited possibility to explain Google how to better structure results.
+The cyber approach brings this power back to developers.
 On any given user input string in any application relevant answer can be computed either globally, in the context of an app, a user, a geo or in all of them combined.

 _Search actions_.
 Proposed design enable native support for blockchain asset related activity.
-It is trivial to design an applications which are (1) owned by creators, (2) appear right in search results and (3) allow a transact-able call to actions with (4) provable attribution of a conversion to search query. e-Commerce has never been so easy for everybody.
+It is trivial to design applications which are (1) owned by creators, (2) appear right in search results and (3) allow a transact-able call to actions with (4) provable attribution of a conversion to search query. e-Commerce has never been so easy for everybody.

 _Offline search_.
-IPFS make possible easy retrieval of documents from surroundings without global internet connection. cyberd can itself can be distributed using IPFS.
-That create a possibility for ubiquitous offline search.
+IPFS make possible easy retrieval of documents from surroundings without a global internet connection. cyberd can itself can be distributed using IPFS.
+That creates a possibility for ubiquitous offline search.

 _Command tools_.
 Command line tools can rely on relevant and structured answers from a search engine.
 That practically means that the following CLI tool is possible to implement